© Copyright 2012 Red Circle Rainbow. All Rights Reserved.

 A schedule allows the child to mentally prepare, whether for a preferred activity or a non-preferred activity.
 Think about how long it takes you to mentally prepare to go to the doctor or the dentist.
 You know it's coming a month in advance.
 Give your child the same courtesy.
 It is not a good idea to surprise a child with a non-preferred activity.
 It is much better to give them plenty of time to mentally prepare.
 Doing so will also instill trust in you.

-Unfortunately, some parents prefer to surprise their child with negative experiences like immunization shots and dental visits.
+Don't surprise their child with negative experiences like immunization shots and dental visits.
 The rationale is that the negative experience (screaming, crying, kicking, etc.) will be shortened by doing so.
 While this may be true for the parent's experience, it is not true for the child.
 Such "surprise" experiences do not allow for mental preparation and undermine the child's trust in you.
 "Surprises" can further add to a daily level of anxiety from not knowing what is coming.
 This is true for all children.
 The more information you give them, the more they will trust you.

 Determine how long the activity will last.